-As indicated in chapter 1.2, Two guises of the same "Main API": the web service or COM/XPCOM, page 22, the COM/XPCOM API gives better performance without the SOAP overhead, and does not require a web server to be running.
+As indicated in chapter 1.2, Two guises of the same "Main API": the web service or COM/XPCOM, page 24, the COM/XPCOM API gives better performance without the SOAP overhead, and does not require a web server to be running.
 On the other hand, the COM/XPCOM Python API requires a suitable Python bridge for your Python installation (VirtualBox ships the most important ones for each platform2).
 On Windows, you can use the Main API from Python if the Win32 extensions package for Python3 is installed.
-Version of Python Win32 extensions earlier than 2.16 are known to have bugs, leading to issues with VirtualBox Python bindings, and also some early builds of Python 2.5 for Windows have issues with reporting platform name on some Windows versions, so please make sure to use latest available Python and Win32 extensions.
+Versions of Python Win32 extensions earlier than 2.16 are known to have bugs, leading to issues with VirtualBox Python bindings, so please make sure to use latest available Python and Win32 extensions.